-Classic brunch dishes have a very special place in our hearts, especially those with poached quail eggs.
+Classic brunch dishes have a very special place in our hearts, especially this one: poached quail eggs with broccoli.
 After all, these dishes combine two of our favorite meals into a delicious mixture of light and heavy ingredients to fill us up for the day!
 However, mixing breakfast and lunch together has never been more delicious than with this ingenious twist on the classic brunch dish quail eggs Florentine.

 This recipe replaces the spinach with purple sprouting broccoli served over sourdough!
 Trust us, it’s absolute heaven!
 You will be returning to this poached quail egg recipe over and over again!

-HOW TO MAKE POACHED QUAIL EGGS WITH PURPLE BROCCOLI
+HOW TO MAKE POACHED QUAIL EGGS WITH BROCCOLI

 - 1 tbsp lemon juice

 - Grab the broccoli and give it a thorough cold water shower.
 Then, cut off any tough parts and cook the trimmed stems in barely salted boiling water for less than 5 minutes.
 Next, take out the broccoli and drain it.
 It's important to keep it warm, so after it's drained, let it rest in a low-heat oven along with 2 plates.